Inpatient Rehabilitation Unit

-The Bioness H200 helps improve hand function, including reaching, grasping, opening and closing.
+The Bioness H200 helps improve hand function following a stroke or other injury in which hand function is impaired.
+This includes reaching, grasping, opening and closing.
 Learn more about the H200 Wireless Hand Rehabilitation System »

-The Bioness L300 is intended for treating foot drop associated with a number of conditions, including stroke, traumatic brain injury, multiple sclerosis, cerebral palsy and incomplete spinal cord injury.
+The Bioness L300 is intended to help reduce foot drop associated with a number of conditions, including stroke, traumatic brain injury, multiple sclerosis, cerebral palsy and incomplete spinal cord injury.
 This technology is designed to help people with certain neurological conditions walk more naturally, with increased speed and improved balance.
-Learn more about the L300 Foot Drop System »
+Learn more about the wireless L300 System »

 Vital Stim Therapy

 VitalStim® Therapy is a special form of neuromuscular electrical stimulation (NMES) that helps habilitate and/or re-educate the throat muscles needed for swallowing.
-Cleared by the FDA in June of 2001 and available to clinicians since 2003, this non-invasive therapy has been used successfully to help thousands regain the pleasures of an oral diet and a higher quality of life.
+This non-invasive therapy has been used successfully to help thousands regain the pleasures of an oral diet and a higher quality of life.
+Vital Stim+ incorporates biofeedback into the NMES function for enhanced patient interaction and training.
 Learn more about Vital Stim Therapy »

 Kickstart is an external “skeleton”, a wearable walking device that wraps around the pelvis and extends down the affected side to the foot.
 It provides stability and control at the hip and leg to help move the lower extremity through a safe and guided step.
 The device is utilized to help regain the ability to walk after a stroke, Spinal Cord Injury (SCI) or other neurologic condition, without electronic stimulation.
 Learn more about Kickstart here »